 All range users must print their full name, date, time, and calibers they are shooting in the registry.

-BB & .177 pellet air rifles and .22 LR rimfire rifles are allowed on this range.
-The range uses a “snail” type bullet trap backstop designed for ammunition under 600 foot-pounds of force (ft.-lb.f) at the muzzle, or 6000 ft.-lb.f. per square inch impact energy at the backstop.
+BB & .177 pellet air rifles and .22 LR rimfire rifles are also allowed on this range.
+The range uses a “snail” type bullet trap backstop designed for lead ammunition under 600 foot-pounds of force (ft.-lb.f) at the muzzle, or 6000 ft.-lb.f. per square inch impact energy at the backstop.
 Ammunition that exceeds these limits will damage the backstop.
-Please see “Allowed and Disallowed Ammunition” below or in the Handbook.
+Please see “Allowed and Disallowed Ammunition.”

 Always be aware of your shooting angle so as to not cause damage to the building or range facilities.
-If you use a target hanger adjust your angle so you do not shoot anything but the backstop.
+Taller and shorter people will need to adjust the height of the target to avoid damaging the building.

 Range Hours